Máté Fazekas: Club

 Máté started his career at Éles KISE.
 In the 2016/17 season, he played in the reserves of Veszprém KKFT Felsőörs.
 From 2017, he played again in Éles KISE.
 In 2022, he returned to Veszprémi KKFT, where he won the Nemzeti Bajnokság II championship with the Veszprémi KKFT U23 team and they were promoted to Nemzeti Bajnokság I/B. In October 2023, he made his debut in Nemzeti Bajnokság I and in the Fejér B.Á.L.
 Veszprém senior team: Fejér B.Á.L.
 Veszprém-Carbonex-Komló 25–29, Máté scored 7 goal.
 This season, he played in 9 Nemzeti Bajnokság I matches, scoring 18 goals.
 In 2024, after 10 years, he left Veszprém and joined the Győri ETO-UNI FKC team, and returned to the Nemzeti Bajnokság I. He started the 2025/2026 season again with Győri ETO-UNI FKC, but after 4 matches he transferred to OTP-Bank Pick Szeged.

 National team

 In 2023, he won a bronze medal at the European Youth Olympic Festival.
 In the bronze match, Hungary-Croatia won 43–42.
 In 2024, he won a bronze medal at the Youth European Championship.
 He scored 33 goals in 8 matches.
 In the bronze match, Hungary-Iceland won 36–34, where Máté scored 5 goals.
 Máté was chosen as the best defensive player of the tournament.
 The captain of the Hungarian national team, Chema Rodríguez, also noticed his performance, who invited him to practice with the national team from September 30 to October 4, 2024.
 He was 7th with the Hungarian team at the 2025 World Youth Championship.
+He was included in the large squad of the 2026 European Men's Handball Championship, but in the end he will not become a member of the narrow squad.
+He participated in the 2026 Junior European Championship, where Hungary won the gold medal.